Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

 \begin{thrm} Let $\D = (V,E)$ be a DAG with $n = |V|$ nodes.
 The unconditional dependence graph $\U$ of $\D$ is equal to each of the following: \begin{enumerate} \item \(\U_1 = (V, \{\{v,w\} : \mathrm{an}_\D(v) \cap \mathrm{an}_\D(w) \not= \emptyset\})\); that is, two distinct nodes share an edge in \(\U\) if and only if they have a common ancestor in \(\D\), \item \(\U_2 = \left(V, \bigcup_{m \in \ma_\D(V)} \{\{v, w\} \in \de_\D(m) \times \de_\D(m) : v \not= w\}\right)\), \item \(\U_3 = m(t(r(\D)))\), and \item $\U_4$ described by the adjacency matrix \(A_{\U_4} = a(T^\top T)\), where \(T = \sum\limits_{p = 0}^{n -1} A^p_\D\). \end{enumerate} \end{thrm}

 \begin{proof}

 The equality between $\U$, $\U_1$ and $\U_2$ is shown by \citet[Theorem~1]{pgm22}.
 We will show that $\U_1=\U_3$ and $\U_1=\U_4$.

 For \(\U_3\), observe that \(r\) swaps all child/parent relations in \(\D\) (i.e., reverses the direction of the edges), \(t\) makes all ancestors into parents (i.e., for every node, \(t\) adds an edge between that node and each of its descendants), and \(m\) adds an undirected edge between two parents if they share a child and undirects all directed edges.
 Notice that if nodes \(u,v\) have a common ancestor in \(\D\) then \(r\) makes them have a common descendant.
 Applying \(t\) then makes them have a common child, and finally applying \(m\) makes them adjacent in \(\U_3\).
-Hence, if two nodes in $\D$ have a common ancestor they are adjacent in $\U_3$.
+Hence, if two nodes in $\D$ have a common ancestor, they are adjacent in $\U_3$.
 Conversely, if two nodes are adjacent in $\U_3$ then they were either (1) adjacent in $\D$, (2) not adjacent in $\D$ but adjacent in $t(r(\D))$, or (3) not adjacent in $t(r(\D))$ but adjacent in $m(t(r(\D)))$.
 In cases (1) and (2), the two nodes have a common ancestor in $\D$ as they must have been connected by a directed path in $\D$.
 In case (3), the two nodes have a common ancestor in $\D$ corresponding to one of their children in $t(r(\D))$.
 Hence, distinct nodes are adjacent in \(\U_3\) if and only if they have a common ancestor in \(\D\).
 So \(\U_3 = \U_1\).

 For $\U_4$, recall that the $(v,w)$ entry of $A_{\D}^p$ is the number of directed paths of length $p$ from a vertex $v$ to a vertex $w$ in $\D$ (see, for example, \citep{diestel2005graph}).
 Now let $U\coloneqq T^\top T = [u_{v,w}]_{v,w = 1}^n$ and $T = [t_{v,w}]_{v,w=1}^n$ where we identify $V$ with $[n]$.
 The sum over \(p \in \{0,\ldots, n-1\}\) in the computation of \(T\), results in the entry \(t_{v,w}\) being nonzero if and only if \(v \in \mathrm{an}_\D(w)\).
 Considering the matrix product entries \(u_{v,w} = T^{\top}_{v, \sbullet } T_{\sbullet,w}\), notice that \(u_{v,w}\) is nonzero if and only if there exists some \(c\) such that both \(t_{c, v}\) and \(t_{c,w}\) are nonzero, i.e., such that \(c \in \an_\D(v) \cap \an_\D(w)\).
 Thus, for distinct vertices $v,w$, we have \(a(T^\top T)_{v,w}=1\) if and only if $v$ and $w$ are adjacent in $\U_1$.
 Moreover, by definition \(a(T^\top T)_{v,v}=0\), which completes the proof.